aungthurhahein/aungthurhahein.github.io/_tabs/about.md

 - ✉️ If you are interested to make a digital conversation with me, don’t hesitate to contact me via ***aungthurhahein[at]gmail[dot]com*.**
 - #️⃣ Follow or DM on [Twitter](https://twitter.com/steve_a150) if there is any topics or ideas to discuss.
+- I posted some of these blogs on [Medium](https://atrhein.medium.com) as well.
 - For business related talk, let connect on [LinkedIn](https://www.linkedin.com/in/aung-thu-rha-hein-2947b718/).
 I am open for freelance security projects and future employers that looking for **Security technical consulting** related positions.